intelligent-username/CNN/char/README.md

-# English Character Recognizing CNN
+# English Character Recognition CNN

 In this part of the project, we use the EMNIST dataset to train a CNN that'll recognize letters and numbers.
 In the next project, we'll make one that recognizes entire words.
 Then, we'll compare the upsides and downsides of each.